jhannah-netlify/notes.jays.net/content/blog/health/health.md

 ### Sat Aug 30 (day 5)

 2am: oh no. So much tooth pain!
 Impossible to sleep.
-Suddenly I've gone from "viral infection?" to "holy shit I'm in a dental emergency?"
+Suddenly I've gone from "sinus infection?" to "holy shit I'm in a dental emergency?"

 6am: Reached out to my normal dentist in emergency mode.
 He calls me back an hour